cao-jacky/personal_portfolio/docs/home-lab/infrastructure/hardware.md

 # Hardware

-I began building out my Home Lab in May 2024, when I decided that I did not want to use big tech smart home platforms, pay for several media streaming services, and have my data be beholden to an external company.
+I began building out my Home Lab in May 2024.
+I had decided that I did not want to use big tech smart home platforms, pay for several media streaming services, and have my data be beholden to an external company.
+So, I started researching what type of hardware that I could use.

 I started out with two Raspberry Pi 5 8 GBs.
 Two, because I accidentally bought two, and it was a faff to return one of them.
 Eventually, I upgraded my setup to a GMKtec NucBox G3 Plus N150 Mini PC, added a stick of 32 GB RAM, and a 2 TB SSD.
+I did have an old MacBook Pro 13" from 2015, but given that it is a laptop and I wanted my Home Lab to be always on, I decided not to use it.

-The Mini PC has been working great.
+Otherwise, the Mini PC has been working great.
 I did have some initial thermal issues with the fan spinning up at any light load, but I solved this by swapping out the thermal paste[^1] and installing an SSD cooler[^2] on the M.2 drive.

+Would I want to upgrade from the Mini PC?
+Perhaps.
+If I wanted to run some local LLMs, then I was thinking that I could get a semi-specced Mac Mini M4 Pro.
+But I am not sure if I need that yet, or at all.
+What is more important for me, is to replace my external USB-A connected HDDs with one or two SSD drives to ensure data reliability.

 ## References